-What are the disadvantages of Google Keep?
+What Are The Disadvantages of Google Keep?

 Google Keep is a free, easy-to-use cloud-based note-taking and organization tool developed by Google that seamlessly integrates with all Google Apps.

-So, let’s take a closer look at the top disadvantages of Google Keep now.
+With that said, let’s take a closer look at the top disadvantages of Google Keep now.

 Read more about Google Keep here.